Adult Day School

 Flyer

 Jump forward!
-Try something new, do something you enjoy, and experience the college lifestyle all while working towards your Ontario Secondary School Diploma.
-Dual credits are free college courses that are linked with the high school curriculum through a partnership between Durham Continuing Education and Durham College.
-You have a college instructor and a high school teacher who assists you by providing supports to promote your success in both the college and high school courses.
+Try something new, do something you enjoy, and experience the college lifestyle all while working towards graduating from high school.
+Dual credits are free college courses through a partnership between Durham Continuing Education and Durham College which also count towards the high school diploma.
+You have a college instructor and a high school teacher who assists your transition to college with special supports and workshops while you study.

 You will earn: